atlj/raytracing-in-one-weekend-docs/pages/week1.md

 # Week 1

+## Disclaimer

+This document is taken from [raytracing.github.io](https://github.com/RayTracing/raytracing.github.io).
+This site just displays it nicely.
+All rights belong to owner.

 ## Overview
 I’ve taught many graphics classes over the years.
 Often I do them in ray tracing, because you are forced to write all the code, but you can still get cool images with no API.
 I decided to adapt my